squadtak/HPAK34401ACalTool/README.md

-# HP/Agilent/Keysight 34401A Calibration EEPROM backup tool
+# HP/Agilent/Keysight 34401A EEPROM backup tool

 Calibration EEPROM backup tool for HPAK 34401A